FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 A Trial Input instance acts as the input for one call of the Measurer component.

-Contrary to other composite quantities, MLRsearch Implementations are NOT ALLOWED to add optional attributes here.
+Contrary to other composite quantities, MLRsearch Implementations MUST NOT add optional attributes here.
-This improves interoperability between various implementations of the Controller and the Measurer.
+This improves interoperability between various implementations of a Controller and a Measurer.

-Please note that both attributes are **intended** quantities, as only those can be fully controlled by the Controller.
+Note that both attributes are **intended** quantities, as only those can be fully controlled by the Controller.
 The actual offered quantities, as realized by the Measurer, can be different (and must be different if not multiplying into integer number of frames),